wannasleepforlong/Portfolio/README.md

   - Face attendance system with the functions of taking, reading and compiling attendance deployed using streamlit.

 - [Selfie Smile Detection and Capture](https://github.com/wannasleepforlong/Selfie-Smile-Detection-and-Capture)
-  - Automatically captures a photo if smile detected in the selfie camera
+  - Automatically captures a photo if smile detected in the selfie camera.

 ## 🎨Generative Adversarial Networks (GANs)